mjggibson4/Practical1/InternalChecks.md

 <img src="https://github.com/mjggibson4/Practical1/blob/master/NetworkError.png" width="550">

-## Enivornment
+## Environment

 The environment within this model is defined via a .txt file.
 If this file is not present within the directory from which the script is being run then the program would fail.
-In this scenario, a try/except error capturing sturcture has been defined to alert the user and terminate the program.
+In this scenario, a try/except error capturing structure has been defined to alert the user and terminate the program.

 <img src="https://github.com/mjggibson4/Practical1/blob/master/NetworkError.png" width="550">